Idoss1/Idoss1/README.md

 - 👋 Hi, I’m @Idoss1
 - 👀 I’m interested in Learning more code languges
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning PY
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...